The Different Types Of Domestic Abuse And How To Get Help

 Frequently Asked Questions (FAQs)

-What are the five types of violence?
+What are the five most common types of domestic abuse?

 According to the United States Department of Justice, there are five major categories of domestic violence.
 These are certainly the most common but do not encompass the entire range of types of domestic violence.
 Refer to the national domestic violence hotline website if you believe you could be experiencing any of these or other forms of abuse.

-- Physical abuse - Also referred to as physical violence can include any physical force one partner uses to control another.
+Physical abuse - Also referred to as physical violence can include any physical force one partner uses to control another.
 Punching, kicking, slapping, and choking can all be forms of physical abuse.
 Physical abuse can also be the act of forcing a partner to consume unwanted substances or withholding necessary medical care.

-- Sexual abuse - Also referred to as sexual violence, sexual abuse is unwanted sexual behavior.
+Sexual abuse - Also referred to as sexual violence, sexual abuse is unwanted sexual behavior.
 This can include rape, molestation, non-consensual sex acts, or unsolicited, continuous sexual advances.
 Like physical abuse, sexual abuse is forced upon a partner to exert control and cause severe injury or psychological harm.

-- Emotional abuse - Another form of emotional abuse is directed at manipulating one’s partner’s emotions to cause doubts of self-worth and lowered self-esteem.
+Emotional abuse - Another form of emotional abuse is directed at manipulating one’s partner’s emotions to cause doubts of self-worth and lowered self-esteem.
 A partner may demean or criticize their partner for gaining power and control.
 This can often be used in conjunction with other types of domestic violence.

-- Financial or economic abuse - This is a domestic violence version that involves one partner controlling the other’s financial freedom.
+Financial or economic abuse - This is a domestic violence version that involves one partner controlling the other’s financial freedom.
 This may include taking paychecks, limiting to and knowledge about money, or interfering in your partner’s work and career.

-- Psychological abuse - psychological abuse, like other abuse types, involves demeaning one’s partner and exerting control through threats.
+Psychological abuse - psychological abuse, like other abuse types, involves demeaning one’s partner and exerting control through threats.
 It can also involve convincing one’s partner of untrue things, isolating them, or harming things they love.
 This type of abuse also includes gaslighting, which refers to the practice of making someone question their idea of reality by excessive lying or convincing the experiencer that they are “crazy.”
 Their emotions and perceptions are not valid.
 This practice of gaslighting is one of the many reasons that leaving an abusive relationship can be so complex and difficult- because the individual may begin to question his or her entire interpretation of reality.

 All these types of domestic violence are very real and harmful.
 However, learning violence facts can help you to detect if you are experiencing domestic violence.
 If you believe you or someone you know requires domestic violence support, don’t hesitate to call the national domestic violence hotline at 1-800-799-7233 or visit the website at https://www.thehotline.org/.

-What is the most common domestic violence?
+What is the most common form of domestic violence?

 The most common types of domestic violence are physical, sexual, emotional, and psychological abuse.
 The national domestic violence hotline can help if you believe you are experiencing family violence or you need domestic violence support.
 Call the national domestic violence hotline at 1-800-799-7233.

-What are some examples of abuse?
+What are some examples of abusive behavior?

 Abuse can come in many different forms.
 The main categories of abuse are physical abuse, emotional abuse, sexual abuse, and psychological abuse.
 However, there are many more categories.
 Most often, these forms of abuse are referred to as violence against women or domestic violence.
 Physical violence can include physical harm such as hitting, kicking, or slapping, while emotional abuse involves insults or yelling.
 Sexual abuse can include any form of non-consensual sexual behavior, including rape or unwanted touching.
 Psychological abuse can be anything from demeaning a partner to convincing them that what they believe is not true to forced isolation.
 For more details on different types of abuse, you can read about violence facts at https://ncadv.org/learn-more.
 For domestic violence support, please call the national domestic violence hotline at 1-800-799-7233.